Some online sources for old chess problem publications I have run into. I include some commercial offerings at the end.

 Google Books (books and some periodicals)

 Many early books are available through Google Books as PDF books, though quality often suffers: most books I have examined have been presented as bi-level scans (i.e. black-and-white only), which tends to make poor printing quality considerably more difficult to read.
-Uneven scan practice and dubious QA makes other difficult to use without patching: one edition of American Chess-Nuts is, for some reason, scanned backwards.
+Uneven scan practice and dubious QA makes other difficult to use without patching: one edition of American Chess-Nuts was, for some reason, scanned backwards, but appears to have been corrected since.

 Some titles are available from other sources, and may be grey-level scans, or even colour scans, making them much easier to read, at the cost of larger PDF files.
 This is one case where sites such as WorldCat or Chess Archaeology may identify better sources.